chartjs/Chart.js/docs/configuration/tooltip.md

 ## Tooltip Configuration

 The tooltip configuration is passed into the `options.tooltips` namespace.
-The global options for the chart tooltips is defined in `Chart.defaults.global.tooltips`.
+The global options for the chart tooltips is defined in `Chart.defaults.tooltips`.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------